personontheinternet1234/Machine-Learning-From-Scratch/gardenpy/README.md

 added benefit of automatically differentiating Tensors.

 There are many machine learning packages, many of which are faster and easier to use than this one.
-This package's purpose isn't to compete with the speed or ease-of-use of other packages; instead, the package's goal is to allow creation of machine learning models using syntax as close to mathematical syntax as possible, to allow the model's creator to truly understand the mathematics behind machine learning.
+This package's purpose isn't to compete with the speed or features of other packages; instead, the package's goal is to allow creation of machine learning models using syntax as close to mathematical syntax as possible, to allow the model's creator to truly understand the mathematics behind machine learning.